babashka/sci/doc/ai/0007-instance-member-control.md

 Plain interop lands at ~45ns whether or not any class is configured: a monomorphic hit is two identity checks plus the reflective invoke, skipping the allowlist lookup and `meth-cache` that the pre-feature code ran every call.
-Confirmed in a native babashka binary: direct interop ~1.6x faster than master, `:public-class` interop unchanged (that path is never cached).
+Confirmed in a native babashka binary: direct interop ~1.6x faster than master.
+`:public-class` interop, which babashka uses heavily (Process, Path, streams), also caches now: a JVM microbench of a `:public-class`-mapped call dropped ~3x once the target class is cached and the `:public-class` fn is skipped on hits.